 The trouble is separating the hype from the truth.

-Language tapes are available on many music streaming platforms like Spotify, Pandora, YouTube, and Amazon Music.
+Language tapes are available on many music-streaming platforms like Spotify, Pandora, YouTube, and Amazon Music.
 You can listen to language recordings as you walk through your neighborhood, do household chores, or wash the dog.
 You can also listen as you fall asleep.
 Sometimes it’s hard because your attention has to wander away from the lesson so you can be safe or get the job done.
 Sometimes other noises interfere with the lesson you’re trying to hear, like when a loud truck passes by and you’re walking by the side of a road.

 This passive learning reinforcement strategy works for more than foreign language and classroom lectures.
 You can listen to podcasts, books on tape, and you can even make your own recordings by reading into a recorder, many programs of which are available on the smartphone.

-The biggest benefit to passive learning is enthusiasm.
-Actively trying to make connections between disparate material takes work.
+The biggest benefit of passive learning is enthusiasm.
+Actively trying to make connections between disparate materials takes work.
 You can get tired of this pretty easily.
 On the other hand, when you’re learning passively, you’re getting benefits from the activity that you’re pursuing along with passive learning.
 You’re getting the exercise, the exposure to the sunlight, the drive to or from work, or the rest.
 Maybe you’re getting a clean dog.
 Whatever.
 That has to make you feel efficient.
 Feeling efficient makes you feel good.

 Seeing if this kind of passive learning works for you is perfect for doing a study of one.

-The key is to be as objective as possible when gauging the effects of your personal experiment.
+The key is to be as objective as possible when gauging the effects of your experiment.
 This helps you reinforce the behavior to yourself.

 If you’ve been learning a foreign language, try practicing the language on real people after refreshing your neural synapses with language tapes.
 Rate the experiences from one to five.
-Compare the reactions with when you haven’t been listening to the language recordings.
+Compare the reactions when you haven’t been listening to the language recordings.
 When I did this, my interactions in the foreign language were very positive.
-The enthusiasm that passive learning brought to the process was the difference maker.
+The enthusiasm that passive learning brought to the process was the difference-maker.

 If you’re taking a class, try listening to old lectures of material that’s going to be on your final.
 Or listen to current material as presented by another instructor or source.
 Bedtime passive learning is about mastery.
-Information mastery is about memory consolidation.
+Information mastery is memory consolidation.